MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 If the license is assigned successfully, this field will be Null.
 Read-Only.
 The possible values are CountViolation, MutuallyExclusiveViolation, DependencyViolation, ProhibitedInUsageLocationViolation, UniquenessViolation, and Other.
-For more information on how to identify and resolve license assignment errors see here.
+For more information on how to identify and resolve license assignment errors, see here.
                 \[LastUpdatedDateTime \<DateTime?\>\]: The timestamp when the state of the license assignment was last updated.
                 \[SkuId \<String\>\]: The unique identifier for the SKU.
 Read-Only.